rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 end
 ```

-As you can see, ActiveRecord and ROM have similar boilerplate and as this guide progresses both will use similar APIs to accomplish the same tasks.
+As you can see, ActiveRecord and RTM have similar boilerplate and as this guide progresses both will use similar APIs to accomplish the same tasks.
 The difference between models and relations lies within their scope and intended purposes.
-ActiveRecord models represent an all encompassing thing that contains *state*, *behavior*, *identity*, *persistence logic* and *validations* whereas ROM relations describe how data is connected to other relations and provides stateless APIs for applying *views* of that data on demand.
+ActiveRecord models represent an all encompassing thing that contains *state*, *behavior*, *identity*, *persistence logic* and *validations* whereas RTM relations describe how data is connected to other relations and provides stateless APIs for applying *views* of that data on demand.

-### Models vs ROM Structs
+### Models vs RTM Structs

-The most direct analog to ActiveRecord models in ROM is a `ROM::Struct`.
-ROM structs provide a quick method for adding behavior to mapped data returned from a relation.
-A custom type or plain hash can also be used instead, but ROM structs offer a fast alternative without having to write a lot of boilerplate.
+The most direct analog to ActiveRecord models in RTM is a `ROM::Struct`.
+RTM structs provide a quick method for adding behavior to mapped data returned from a relation.
+A custom type or plain hash can also be used instead, but RTM structs offer a fast alternative without having to write a lot of boilerplate.

 <h4 class="text-center">Active Record</h4>
 ```ruby